mhaqshen/IBM/Python Project for Data Science/README.md

 ## 📑 Learning Outcome
 - Performed webscraping in Python to obtain data.
-- Extracted data by using a Python library.
+- Extracted data by using the yfinance library.
+- Webscraping using the BeautifulSoup library.
+- Dashboard creation

 ## 🏆 Certificates
 To verify the certificates, click the images to follow the links.